 |Education||Academic Support CentereUniversityRecords and RegistrationWrite Place||Career ServicesHousingInformation TechnologiesDuplicatingMabee CenterPublic SafetyStudent Activities||Athletics Bookstore Catalog Course Finder Directory Employee Portal Evangel's Public Site Online Giving Student Handbook Student Portal|

 Title: Associate Professor of Business and Chair of the Business Department

 Master of Quality Management, Loyola University - New Orleans, 1997; Bachelor of Business Administration with major in accounting, Evangel University, 1967; Active as a consultant, author, and speaker in the long term care profession where he served for 28 years as a corporate executive and consultant before joining the Evangel faculty in 2001.

-Oversee development of traditional, professional studies, and graduate business programs and resources needed to support them; Teach undergraduate and graduate courses primarily in management and leadership; faculty advisor for business majors; member of the Academic Council, Campus Planning Council, and MOL Advisory Committee; chair the Academic Quality Improvement Committee to create a data-based, decision making culture at Evangel University.
+Oversee development of traditional, professional studies, and graduate business programs and resources needed to support them; Teach undergraduate courses primarily in management and leadership; faculty advisor for business majors; member of the Academic Council, Graduate Council, University Planning Council, and MOL Advisory Committee.

 Evangel Temple A/G church

 MGMT 349 Human Behavior in Organizations (fall and spring)

 LEAD/MGMT 440 Organizational Leadership(spring)

 MGMT 422 Compensation and Benefits (fall)